Meet Our Staff

 As the Graduate Assistant for the Frederik Meijer Office of Fellowships, Lauren is driven to support students applying for nationally competitive awards.
 She considers learning and personal development to be a lifelong process, and works to connect students with the resources and guidance they need to achieve their goals through college and beyond as they reach their full potential.
 Lauren enjoys working closely with Elizabeth in the office to expand the opportunities available for students and continue providing accurate, timely advising on competitive awards.

-Lauren received her Master of Education (M.Ed.) degree at Grand Valley in April 2016.
-In August 2018, she is expected to complete the post-masters Educational Specialist (Ed.S.) degree with emphasis in Leadership.
-Further, Lauren is completing the Master of Social Work degree also at Grand Valley (expected graduation April 2020) to expand her professional practices and combine multidisciplinary interests.
+Lauren received her Master of Education (M.Ed.) degree at Grand Valley in April 2016 and the post-masters Educational Specialist (Ed.S.) degree with emphasis in Leadership in August 2018.
+Currently, Lauren is completing the Master of Social Work degree also at Grand Valley (expected graduation April 2020) to expand her professional practices and combine multidisciplinary interests.

 Prior to her graduate education, Lauren graduated from Central Michigan University on a full academic scholarship in August 2014.
 Her undergraduate degree is a Bachelor of Science in sociology, but she found her passion for lifelong learning through travel.
 Over three consecutive summers, Lauren studied abroad at universities in Australia, Ireland and Japan.
 She also completed a 5-month semester study at the University of Cape Town in South Africa.